 Truffles have a fairly short shelf life and should be eaten as soon as possible to enjoy at their best.
-They will keep for 1 - 2 weeks if looked after carefully, however the aroma and flavour will halve in about 5 days.
+Knowing how to care for truffles is important to look after them.
+They will keep for 1 - 2 weeks if stored carefully, however the aroma and flavour will halve in about 5 days.
 Truffles are typically more than 70% water and will naturally lose 2 or 3 % of their body weight per day (moisture).
 If you wait too long, they will rot or dry-out.

 We have given your truffles a quick clean.
 You may wish to clean them further before using them.
 Wash them under running water using a small brush (e.g. a toothbrush) then dry them carefully in kitchen towel.
 It is possible to freeze truffles but this is not recommended, the flavour is affected.
 When they are defrosted, they can soften and go off quickly.